Wednesday, 30 March 2022

 Tuesday, 8 March 2022

 He had decided earlier in the year that after a lifetime of devoted public service, it was time to devote more to his many personal interests.
-We invited Neil for a lunch at the La Garrigue restaurant in Edinburgh to thank him for his unstinting support and to hear how his egalitarian values had shaped his career.
+We invited Neil for lunch at the La Garrigue restaurant in Edinburgh to thank him for his unstinting support and to hear how his egalitarian values had shaped his career.
 He was as friendly and knowledgeable as ever and after hearing of our latest efforts, he shared some of his thoughts about the future of democracy in Scotland.
 One that needed to evolve but respected subsidiarity as a key component of whatever happened to the future relationship between the nations of the United Kingdom.

-Red Rebel Brigade campaign for Climate Justice
+Red Rebel Brigade Campaign for Climate Justice

 Edinburgh Council Offices and Calton Hill